 The new Children’s Emergency Department at WVU Medicine Children’s Hospital offers emergency medical treatment for any serious injury or illness your child may experience.

-Child life specialists work alongside our physicians, nurses, and technicians, bringing expertise and training in practices and methods that guide your child through the emergency department experience.
-These include distraction techniques, developmentally appropriate educational tools, and play therapy.
-We also use sedation for select procedures to ensure the best possible result with the least amount of trauma.
+Our trained pediatric specialists provide the highest level of care available in a child-friendly, family-focused environment.
+Child Life specialists work alongside our physicians, nurses, and technicians, bringing expertise and training in practices and methods that guide your child through the emergency department experience to ensure the best possible result with the least amount of trauma.

 Conditions We Treat

-Our emergency medicine physicians and providers are equipped to treat a wide range of medical, surgical, and trauma conditions that may include:
+The Children’s Emergency Department gives you access to pediatric care providers who are experts in all major subspecialties needed in an emergency situation.
+Our emergency medicine physicians and providers are equipped to treat a wide range of medical, surgical, and trauma conditions, which may include: